compulim/azure-webapp-for-containers-template/README.md

 After Azure Web App is created:

-1. Verify it is running at https://myapp.azurewebsites.net/
+1. Verify it is running at https://myapp-web.azurewebsites.net/
 1. Copy the name of the web app to Travis CI as environment variable named `AZURE_WEBAPP_NAME`
 1. Copy the resource group of the web app to Travis CI as environment variable named `AZURE_WEBAPP_RESOURCE_GROUP`

 Also, save the `id` value.
 We will use it in "[Create service principal](#create-service-principal)" step.

-> If you lost the `id` value, you can run `az webapp show --resource-group myapp-rg --name myapp --query id --output tsv`.
+> If you lost the `id` value, you can run `az webapp show --resource-group myapp-rg --name myapp-web --query id --output tsv`.

 #### Create service principal